rawilk/laravel-form-components/docs/installation.md

 ## Prefixing

-Using components from this library might conflict with other ones from a different library or components from our own app.
+Using components from this library might conflict with other ones from a different library or components from your own app.
 To prevent this you can opt to prefixing FormComponents components by default to prevent these collisions.
 You can do this by setting the `prefix` option in the config file: